ilpenSE/logger/README.md

 ![Flexible](https://img.shields.io/badge/flexible-blue?style=for-the-badge)
 ![STB-Style](https://img.shields.io/badge/stb-single%20header-yellow?style=for-the-badge)

-This Logger supports apple systems (APPLE) and linux You can build and generate `.so` and `.dylib` on your machine.
+This Logger supports apple systems (APPLE) and linux.

+You can build and generate `.so` and `.dylib` on your machine.

 It does only have header files with implementation, but if you define LOGGER_IMPLEMENTATION during compilation of header, you can get shared object.